Music of Sri Lanka: Nurthi Music

 Nurthi is a stage drama that influenced by Parsi theater as a consequence of arriving the drama troupe in the latter part of the 19th century, which belonged to the Elphinstone Dramatic Company of India.
 Nurthi is the colloquial Sinhala form of the Sanskrit term "Nritya".
 The music of Nurthi was based on North Indian Music.
 Don Bastian of Dehiwala introduced Nurti firstly by looking at Indian dramas and then John De Silva developed it and performed Ramayanaya in 1886.

 Sinhala light music

 Some artists visited India to learn music and later started introducing light music.
 Ananda Samarakoon was the pioneer of this attempt also composing the Sri Lankan National Anthem.
 Then Sunil Santha who also did not stick to Hindustani music introduced light music of his own, influenced by the Geethika (Christian hymns) tradition of Sri Lanka.
 Pandit W.D.
-Amaradeva is credited as the major contributor to the development of this genre into a truly Sri Lankan style, along with Amarasiri Peiris.
+Amaradeva is credited as the major contributor to the development of this genre into a truly Sri Lankan style, along with Amarasiri Peiris and T.M.
+Jayarathne.

 It is enriched with the influence of folk music, kolam music, Nadagam music, Noorthy music and others too.
 Most of the musician in Sri Lanka have come out with their own creations.
 The temple paintings and carvings used birds, elephants, wild animals, flowers and trees.
 The colors were made of nature.
 The traditional 18 dances display the dancing of birds and animals.